PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 The project:

 - I wanted to write a converter that would take a wiki and convert it to markdown format.
-- First I ignored my colleague's advice and write something that would poll the MediaWiki API.
+- First I ignored my colleague's advice and wrote something that would poll the MediaWiki API.
 - Then I realized it didn't work in my case, and I wrote an XML parser and used manually-produced dumps.
 - Then I had to get media files, and I used Selenium to automate retrieving them.